rlnd89/Fantasy-Premier-League/README.md

 # Selecting the Optimal Fantasy Premier League Squad with Linear Programming

 The goal of this project to build the optimal Fantasy League squad given the following constraints:
-- budget is 100M
+1) Budget is 100M
-- max 3 players from the same team
+2) Max 3 players from the same club
-- exactly 2 goalkeepers, 5 defenders, 5 midfielders, 3 strikers
+3) exactly 2 goalkeepers, 5 defenders, 5 midfielders, 3 strikers

 Optimal team definition:
 1) Dream Team - Most points